MaxonMSN/Fake-Currency-Identification-Using-DL/README.md

 Github : https://github.com/vineet-phoenix

-This could be not possible in the mean time without you support.
+This could be not possible in the mean time without your support and efforts.

 # Fake Currency Identification Using Deep Learning